Baďan – rotunda

 Architecture

-The rotunda was built of worked stone blocks, on a circular plan with a semicircular apse on the eastern side.
+The rotunda was built of worked stones, on a circular plan with a semicircular apse on the eastern side.
 The diameter of its nave was 5.8 meters, and the walls were approximately 0.9 meters thick.
-The interior was illuminated by exceptionally small romanesque windows on the south and west sides, and the entrance led through the south portal with a rectangular jamb and a semicircular tympanum made of voussoirs.
+The interior was illuminated by extremely small, semicircular windows made of single blocks of stone.
+Such openings were placed on the south and west sides, and probably also in the eastern part of the apse.
+The entrance to the nave led through the southern portal with a rectangular jamb and a semicircular tympanum made of voussoirs.
 The interior of the rotunda was vaulted with a dome.

 bibliography: